tyshaunlsw/lesson-html-1-css-1-level-1-vanity-page-1/README.md

   3. [ ] google

 ### Project details
-  1. Project name:
+  1. Project name: tyshaun is the best at call of duty
   2. Project summary:
+    1. Summary about me
+    2. The Video Game that I'm Best At
+    3. The Best Part of the Video Game
+    4. My Highlights and Stats
-  3. Project coordinator:
+  3. Project coordinator: Sylvester Mobley